-Applicants for Student visas must show they are coming to Australia temporarily to study.
+Applicants for Student and Student Guardian visas must show they are coming to Australia temporarily to study to study or to look after a person who is studying.
 The Genuine Temporary Entrant (GTE) requirement is not intended to exclude students who, after studying in Australia, develop skills Australia needs and who then go on to apply for permanent residence.

 Write a personal statement addressing the GTE requirement

-You must also provide details of the written statement in the application form or attach a separate document with supporting documents.
+You can provide further details of the written statement in the application form or attach a separate document with supporting documents.

 We recommend you provide evidence for the information you provide in your written statement.